We had no idea what we were getting into when we decided to RV with pets.

 Even our dehumidifier helps with purifying the air…bonus that it keeps the air comfortable.
 Pets + People = lots of humidity (especially in the South!)

-We always keep a lint roller nearby and brush everyone outside…return the hair to whence it came.
+We always keep a lint roller nearby and brush everyone outside…return the hair from whence it came.

 The Escape Artist